EricAlex/structrock/README.md

 8. nolog (optional, follow required parameters, if declared, this action and the time it takes to perform this action will not be logged)

+### showsfeature

+Description: Show different kinds of features on the fracture faces or on the outcrop.
+Features include the fracture faces' roughness, area, linear features, circular features, wave-like features, and etc.

+Parameters:

+1. "The name of the feature" (required, currently "roughness" and "area" are included.)

+2. "Percentage Out threshold" (Optional; Less than 0.5 and bigger than 0.0.
+If provided, drop the head and the tail in the distribution of the feature to show the variation of the majority of the feature data.)

 ### quitsession

 Description: quit Structrock.